Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Discussion and Conclusions

-Most sGRBs are detected at high redshifts for which we can only obtain a limited amount of information on the hosts; both sGRBs in this case study have redshifts of $z > 0.4$.
-Therefore, we have devised a framework in which we make a number of empirically-motivated assumptions in order to reverse-engineer galactic properties.
-We find that minor adjustments do not noticeably affect our results, so long as substantial amounts of star formation in the galactic hosts do not persist until the time of the GRB.
-Our realization of the SMHM relation, on the other hand, impacts our inference.
-As the halo mass increases and it becomes more difficult for DNSs to reach large offsets from their hosts (Figure~\ref{fig:weighted_offset}), systemic velocities and natal kicks must push to more extreme values to accommodate (see Figure~\ref{fig:kinematic} and Figure~\ref{fig:Vkick_constrains}).
-However, the majority of our key results are not significantly impacted by the dispersion of the SMHM relation; GRB~090515 disfavors small natal kick velocities even for low halo masses (Figure~\ref{fig:Vkick_constrains}).
+Most short \acp{GRB} are detected at high redshifts for which we can only obtain a limited amount of information on the hosts; both short \acp{GRB} in this case study have redshifts of $z \gtrsim 0.4$.
+Therefore, we have devised a framework in which we make a number of empirically motivated assumptions in order to reverse-engineer galactic properties.
+We find that minor adjustments do not noticeably affect our results, so long as substantial amounts of star formation in the galactic hosts do not persist until the time of the \ac{GRB}.
+Our realization of the \ac{SMHM} relation, on the other hand, impacts our inference.
+As the halo mass increases and it becomes more difficult for \acp{DNS} to reach large offsets from their hosts (Figure~\ref{fig:weighted_offset}), systemic velocities and natal kicks must push to more extreme values to accommodate (see Figure~\ref{fig:kinematic} and Figure~\ref{fig:Vkick_constrains}).
+However, the majority of our key results are not significantly impacted by the dispersion of the \ac{SMHM} relation; GRB~090515 disfavors small natal kick velocities even for low halo masses (Figure~\ref{fig:Vkick_constrains}).

-It is possible for the association between a particular GRB and its host to be incorrect.
-Based on the total stellar mass of nearby galaxies and the proximity of the GRB to these galaxies, \citet{Fong2013a} calculated a $P_\mathrm{cc}$ of $3\%$ and $15\%$ for the hosts of GRB~070809 and GRB~090515, respectively.\footnote{The next most likely hosts for GRB~070809 and GRB~090515 have a $P_\mathrm{cc}$ of $\approx 10\%$ and $\approx 25\%$, respectively \citep{Berger2010}.} However, we find that these host associations lead to large, yet plausible, projected offset distributions, with \LargerOffsetsThanGRBOne of mergers at projected offsets greater than GRB~070809 and \LargerOffsetsThanGRBTwo greater than GRB~090515 in their respective hosts when assuming $\sigma_\mathrm{DM}=0$.
-As these GRBs are two of the more extreme examples of localized sGRBs, we find these host associations to be reasonable and explainable in the context of their DNS progenitors.
-Determining whether these systems are indeed outliers and hint at an incorrect host association would require a population analysis with the full catalog of localized sGRBs.
+It is possible for the association between a particular \ac{GRB} and its host to be incorrect.
+Based on the total stellar mass of nearby galaxies and the proximity of the \ac{GRB} to these galaxies, \citet{Fong2013a} calculated a $P_\mathrm{cc}$ of $3\%$ and $15\%$ for the hosts of GRB~070809 and GRB~090515, respectively.\footnote{The next most likely hosts for GRB~070809 and GRB~090515 have a $P_\mathrm{cc}$ of $\approx 10\%$ and $\approx 25\%$, respectively \citep{Berger2010}.} However, we find that these host associations lead to large, yet plausible, projected offset distributions, with \LargerOffsetsThanGRBOne of mergers at projected offsets greater than GRB~070809 and \LargerOffsetsThanGRBTwo greater than GRB~090515 in their respective hosts when assuming $\sigma_\mathrm{DM}=0$.
+As these \acp{GRB} are two of the more extreme examples of localized short \acp{GRB}, we find these host associations to be reasonable and explainable in the context of their \ac{DNS} progenitors.
+Determining whether these systems are indeed outliers and hint at an incorrect host association would require a population analysis with the full catalog of localized short \acp{GRB}.